UoA-eResearch/cer-documentation/docs/Research Data/Data Storage/IDS/Wizard/Tutorial/05-access-control.md

+---
+title:  "Restrict access to your data"
+type: tutorial
+order: 5
+---

 # Restrict access to your data

 In the Instrument Data Wizard, you can define which users or groups of users have access to your data in the {{ service_name }}.